Repeal Ripples: 5 Insurance Exchange Chiefs Contemplate An Uncertain Future

 Without financial support from the federal government, premiums may increase.

-Options may revert to health insurance plans as they were before the Affordable Care Act in New York.
+Options may revert to health insurance plans as they were in New York before the ACA.

 "New York had a number of very strong consumer protections in place before the Affordable Care Act, including guaranteed issue," says Frescatore.
 "People could get insurance regardless of whether or not they had a medical condition or illness, as well as other consumer protections.
-We'll maintain those protections,"
+We'll maintain those protections."

-But without an individual mandate bringing enough people into the insurance pool and no financial assistance, she adds, put plans "just out of reach" financially for many consumers.
+But without an individual mandate bringing enough people into the insurance pool and no financial assistance, she adds, the price of plans is "just out of reach" financially for many consumers.

 For now, the New York exchange continues outreach to enroll consumers and reassure them that policies won't be disrupted throughout 2017.